-This guide is about the HTML side of Assegai.
+This page covers the HTML side of Assegai.

 You do not need a SPA or a lot of browser code to build useful pages.
 The same app can render HTML on the server, add HTMX where it helps, and hydrate custom elements only when a piece of UI needs browser-side behavior.